What does a Java developer do?

 (Learn why Java and Python are the most popular programming languages.)

 In the world of computer programming, Java is one of the older languages.
 Sun Microsystems developed the language in 1995 based on the syntax of C and C++.
 Today, Java is part of Oracle.

-Java is also a statically typed language, so that it brings a much greater degree of safety and stability to its programs compared to other popular languages.
-This safety and stability is a necessity for companies who require major bandwidth in their software and apps.
+- Java is a statically typed language, so that it brings a much greater degree of safety and stability to its programs compared to other popular languages.
+This safety and stability is a necessity for companies that require major bandwidth in their software and apps.

-Based on recent data, Java is used in 2.6 percent of all websites whose server-side programming is known.
+Based on recent data, Java is used in 2.6% of all websites whose server-side programming is known.
 While the language doesn’t seem to be used by many sites, it is used by sites with high traffic almost exclusively.
 Well-known websites that rely on Java include LinkedIn, Chase, Salesforce.com, and Indeed.com.
-Both UPS.com and IRS.gov. recently began using Java as well.
+Both UPS.com and IRS.gov recently began using Java as well.

 While many smaller companies may opt to start building programs using a different language, as they grow and require more speed and stability, they often switch to Java programming.
 Twitter is a perfect example.

-The roles and responsibilities of a Java developer or Java engineer will vary greatly depending on the company and specific position.
-Here are common examples that many companies seek:
+The roles and responsibilities of a Java developer/engineer will vary greatly depending on the company and specific position.
+Here are some examples of typical responsibilities:

 - Designing, implementing, and maintaining Java applications that are often high-volume and low-latency, required for mission-critical systems

 - Delivering high availability and performance

 - Contributing in all phases of the development lifecycle